propertystalker/prop-flutter/blueprint.md

 *   **Improved Code Structure:**
     *   The `AddressFinderController` has been deleted to simplify the controller structure.
     *   The `ImageGallery` widget has been refactored to be self-contained and manage its own state, improving reusability.
-    *   **Refactored `PropertyHeader`:** Created a new `PropertyHeaderController` to manage the widget's state, removing its dependency on the now-deleted `PropertyFloorAreaFilterController`.
+    *   **Refactore d `PropertyHeader`:** Created a new `PropertyHeaderController` to manage the widget's state, removing its dependency on the now-deleted `PropertyFloorAreaFilterController`.
 This makes the `PropertyHeader` a self-contained and reusable component.